Scariodintt Publisharys - our terms and conditions of supply of products

 7.2 When we will provide the products.

 (a) If the products are goods.
 If the products are goods, we will deliver them to you as soon as reasonably possible.
-We will endeavour to contact you with an estimated delivery date, which should be within 6 weeks after the day on which we accept your order.
-However, there are times when the demand for our products is so high that delivery can take longer.
-This is because our production standards are very high and our products unique, and we will not compromise on quality in order to deliver products more quickly than would otherwise be possible.
+Despatch time frames are only a guide and should not be taken as guaranteed and are stated at the time of order.
+However, there are times when the demand for our products is so high that despatch can take longer.
+This is because our production standards are very high and our products unique, and we will not compromise on quality in order to despatch products more quickly than would otherwise be possible.
+Multiple items may be shipped together - this will affect despatch times stated.

 (b) If the product is or includes a one-off purchase or free download of digital content.
 We will make the digital content available for download by you as soon as we accept your order and, where applicable, receive your payment.

 7.3 We are not responsible for delays outside our control.
 If our supply of the products is delayed by an event outside our control, then we will take reasonable steps to minimise the effect of the delay.
-Provided we do this, we will not be liable for delays caused by the event, but if there is a risk of substantial delay (by which we mean a delay of more than three months) you may contact us to end the contract and receive a refund for any products you have paid for but not received.
+Provided we do this, we will not be liable for delays caused by the event.
 We are not responsible for mail forwarding services.
 Our obligation is to deliver to the address given at the time of ordering.
 Any problems regarding delivery in this instance are the customers responsibility.

 7.4 We use an external service for fulfilment and delivery.
 We use an external supplier for all aspects of fulfilment and delivery of orders.